Phoenix Nursing School

 Graduation commencement ceremonies are held twice a year; in the spring and fall.
 Help us celebrate the achievements of our BSN degree graduates!

-Our nursing degree program proudly serves the entire Phoenix Valley, including Glendale, Peoria, and Scottsdale.
-Our college campus is located less than 30 minutes from downtown Phoenix making it convenient for you to pursue your nursing career.
+Our nursing degree program proudly serves the entire Phoenix Valley, including Glendale, Peoria, and Surprise.
+Our college campus is located less than 30 minutes from downtown Phoenix, making it convenient for you to pursue your professional career.

 Additional hours available upon request.

-Learn How Our Arizona Nursing School Faculty and Leadership Bring Practice to the Classroom
+How Our Arizona Nursing School Faculty Bring Real-World Experience into the Classroom

 Meet Our Phoenix Nursing School Leadership